harigopal/blog.harigopal.in/_drafts/application-state-in-reasonreact.md

         => Use deleteCallback()
 ```

-A few months ago, [Jasim](#) retweeted an article by [Blair Anderson](#) titled [_You Probably Don't Need Redux_](https://medium.com/@blairanderson/you-probably-dont-need-redux-1b404204a07f) which explains how, in small-to-medium sized React applications, it's often enough to pass two props - `appState` and `setAppState` to all components, allowing nested components direct access to the shared state, bypassing the need to add and _relay_ individual callbacks.
+[Blair Anderson](#) wrote an excellent article titled [&ldquo;You Probably Don&rsquo;t Need Redux&rdquo;](https://medium.com/@blairanderson/you-probably-dont-need-redux-1b404204a07f) which explains how, in small-to-medium sized React applications, it's often enough to pass two props &mdash; `appState` and `setAppState` to all components, allowing nested components direct access to the shared state, bypassing the need to add and _relay_ individual callbacks.

 My implementation of Jared's tutorial mixes this idea in, and sends two props, `appState` and `appSend`, to all components that could influence shared state.
 For the sake of clarity, I'm only going to point out parts of the code that diverge from Jared's tutorial.

-## A Reasonable Alternative
+## A reasonable alternative

 <script src="https://gist.github.com/harigopal/974109e09597ac17ca71d09eb4000770.js"></script>